Knighten-Homelab/gha-reusable-workflows/README.md

 #### Inputs
 - `runs-on`: The type of runner to use for the job.
 Default is `github-arc-runners`.
 - `infra-directory`: The directory containing the Terraform configuration files.
 Default is `infra`.
+- `ansible-directory`: The directory containing the Ansible playbooks.
+Default is `ansible`.
 - `environment`: The environment to deploy to.
 Default is `test`.
 - `awx-resource-creation-playbook`: The Ansible playbook used to create AWX resources.
 - `awx-deploy-template-name:`: The name of the AWX job template used to deploy the app.